Cadillac STS: 2005–2007

-2008-2011
+AWD was introduced as a V8 option for early 2004 cars, and was added to the V6 for 2005.
+The AWD option can be identified by the "STS4" trunklid badge, and a narrowed front passenger floorboard (to allow space for the transfer case components.)
+The STS-V is not available with AWD.

+Base pricing at launch ranged from US$40,575 for the V6 model to US$47,025 for the V8.

+2008–2011

-The STS was updated for 2008.
-Changes included a refreshed exterior, with styling cues resembling the 2008 CTS, such as larger, more aggressive grille and chrome fender vents.
-The interior was updated, with new materials and a new steering wheel (like the one from the second-generation CTS), though the overall interior design remained the same, despite previous rumors of an all-new interior similar to that of the Chinese-market SLS.
+The STS for model year 2008 received minor exterior revisions, including a larger grille and chrome fender vents.
+The interior received revised materials and a new steering wheel.

 The standard powertrain was a direct-injected 3.6 L V6 mated to a six-speed automatic transmission, which in the STS produced 302 hp and 272 lbft of torque.
-It also offered enhanced safety features, including a lane departure warning system developed by Mobileye, a blind spot monitoring system, and an improved version of GM's StabiliTrak stability control system, which could operate the steering system in addition to the brakes to help correct a skid.
-Additionally, options previously limited to the V8 model (such as HID headlamps and Automotive head-up display) were available with the V6.
+Optional safety features included a lane departure warning system developed by Mobileye, a blind spot monitoring system, and an improved version of GM's StabiliTrak stability control system, which could operate the steering system in addition to the brakes to help correct a skid.
+Options previously limited to the V8 model (such as HID headlamps and Automotive head-up display) were available with the V6.
 The 2008 Cadillac STS debuted at the 2007 New York Auto Show.

 A 2010 update for the STS removed the GM badges, although early 2010 models still retained GM badging.
 For 2011, the V8 was dropped from the Cadillac STS lineup.